ssc-hermes/profile/docs/README.md

 the given `newProfileTwo.author` has been authorized by the `rootDID` to make changes to this username, and also check that the given username is related to the `rootDID`.

+__check the permissions__
+We know the agentDID and a rootDID.
+Need to do a DNS lookup and check that the rootDID is related to the given username.
+Also need to see a UCAN chain that says agentDID is authorized by rootDID.

+Then you can update the profile record.